CodehanceHQ/Tutorials/ionic/01 - setup/02 - remove-test-suite.md

 ### Step 4: Remove All .spec.ts Files
 ```
 cd into you project

+# run in termial
 find src -name "*.spec.ts" -type f -delete

+# it is ok if you see:
+find: src: No such file or directory
 ```